crypto-org-chain/cronos-docs/docs/bridge/gb-testnet.md

 <img src="./assets/Uniswaptoken.png"   alt="centered image"/>

 Make sure that this is the correct address for your token before importing!
-If so, click import.
+If so, click "import" and finally, confirm the swap.

 <img src="./assets/Uniswaptokenimport.png" width="300"  alt="centered image"/>

-Finally, confirm the swap.

 <img src="./assets/Uniswaptokenconfirm.png"  width="300" alt="centered image"/>